wso2/docs-is/en/docs/develop/extend/rebranding/rebrand-login-pages-for-service-providers.md

 4. Restart the Tomcat server to apply the configuration changes.

-5. Register a new service provider with the name `avis.com` similarly by following the steps given in the [configure travelocity application](#register-a-service-provider) while replacing `travelocity.com` references to `avis.com`.
+5. Register a new service provider with the name `avis.com` similarly by following the steps given in [configure travelocity application](#register-a-service-provider) while replacing `travelocity.com` references to `avis.com`.

 Start the application server and access the following URLs to make sure both apps are running.